tmlemon/EPICS-conversions/tcl2css_V2/README.md

 All items are developed to be run from CSS.

+- backup-restore
+  - subdirectory containing backup restore Python program and CSS GUIs for V2 of tcl2css

 - HV.group
   - Tcl/Tk configuration file containing group ID numbers and names.
   - This version is both HMS and SHMS combined.